-If a formal complaint has not been resolved processed to conclusion satisfactory disposition by the Superintendent within thirty (30) school days, unless extended with the written consent of the complainant, the complainant may must appeal in writing to the Board to address the failure.
-The Board will then direct the Superintendent to conduct [36] and direct an expedited investigation with a report back to the Board within fifteen (15) school days.
+If a formal complaint has not been resolved by the Superintendent within thirty (30) school days, unless extended with the written consent of the complainant, the complainant may appeal in writing to the Board to address the failure.
+The Board will then direct the Superintendent to conduct an expedited investigation with a report back to the Board within fifteen (15) school days.

-A Regarding matters that have been resolvedtimely investigated to conclusion, an appeal to the Board may be taken by the complainant or the subject of the complaint within thirty (30) school days of being informed of the findings upon the allegations in the complaint.
+An appeal to the Board may be taken by the complainant or the subject of the complaint within thirty (30) school days of being informed of the findings upon the allegations in the complaint.